 In \cite{MO}, the authors construct an acylindrically hyperbolic group with property $F_\infty$.
-It implies that Corollary~\ref{4} is not true when $X$ is arbitraty hyperbolic space.
+Thus, Corollary~\ref{4} does not hold when $X$ is an arbitrary hyperbolic space.

-There are other directions of Theorem~\ref{2}.
-The same results for relative hyperbolic groups has been showed in \cite{IF} . \cite{CD} has a similar result for group acts on hyperbolic space preserving a non-collapsing Radon measure.
+There are several other directions in which the constructions of Yu and Nica have been generalized.
+For instance, analogous results have been established for relatively hyperbolic groups in \cite{IF}.
+A similar statement is also claimed in \cite{CD}*{Theorem 0.1} for groups acting on hyperbolic spaces while preserving a non-collapsing Radon measure.

-The result in this paper also has a counterpart in case $X$ is a locally compact CAT(-1) space.
-The proof are almost the same.
-We just point out some necessary modifications.
+\textbf{About the proof.} The proof follows the idea of Nica \cite{B}.
+However, since we consider spaces that are not necessarily proper or geodesic, there are technical issues that must be addressed.

+First, subgroups of $\Isom(X)$ are not necessarily locally compact, so even the construction of the Patterson–Sullivan measure is not straightforward.
+Here, we utilize the idea that many geometric arguments can be carried out by working with the Gromov boundary, which is compact due to the finiteness of the volume entropy.
+Note that the Patterson-Sullivan measures have been constructed in \cite{MR3558533}*{Chapter 16} for groups of generalized divergence type.

+Secondly, in \cite{B}, the properness of the cocycle is proved under the assumption that the Patterson–Sullivan measure is Ahlfors regular.
+The Ahlfors regularity in \cite{B} is established by showing that the measure lies in the same class as the Hausdorff measure.
+In more general settings, a similar property, good enough for the proof, of the Patterson–Sullivan measure is derived using the shadow lemma.
+Since the essential structure of the proof remains unchanged, we only highlight the necessary modifications required in our setting.